khemmaphat/khemmaphat/README.md

 ### Hi there 👋, My name's Khemmaphat.

 ## About me
 I'm a computer engineering student at King Mongkut's University of Technology Thonburi (KMUTT).
 I am computer engineering student.
-I interested in UI and UX design, web development and game development.
+I interested in web development and game development.
 I have a positive attitude and always listen to the opinions of others and team members.

 My Resume: [here](https://khemmaphat.github.io/resume.pdf) | Contact me: <khemmaphat.work@gmail.com>